Detailed information is available on the City of Toronto website: City of Toronto Development Applications

 |

 North Downtown Yonge and Area-Specific Policy No. 382 Official Plan Amendment 183 relates to the heritage preservation and planning framework for the neighbourhood.
 This matter went to the Ontario Municipal Board in 2014 with the Bay Cloverhill Community Association and the Church Wellesley Neighbourhood Association as a party to the hearings.
 Phase 1 dealing with transition, no new net shadow on Dr. Lillian McGregor Park, angular plane and massing was settled in 2017.
-Phase 2 relating to heritage preservation and the Historic Yonge Street Heritage Conservation District is underway and is being heard by the Ontario Land Tribunal in 2022.
+Phase 2 relating to heritage preservation and the Historic Yonge Street Heritage Conservation District is underway and the study was approved by the Ontario Land Tribunal in 2024.

 An Official Plan Amendment application was submitted in September 2016 to establish a new University of Toronto St. George Campus Secondary Plan that would replace the existing University of Toronto Secondary Plan.
-This application is currently under review.
+This application was approved by City Council in July 2022 and is under appeal.
 Details on the University of Toronto Secondary Plan are available at the following link: University of Toronto Secondary Plan.

 North Downtown Yonge and Area-Specific Policy No. 382 Official Plan Amendment 183 relates to the heritage preservation and planning framework for the neighbourhood.
 This matter went to the Ontario Municipal Board in 2014 with the Bay Cloverhill Community Association and the Church Wellesley Neighbourhood Association as a party to the hearings.
 Phase 1 dealing with transition, no new net shadow on Dr. Lillian McGregor Park, angular plane and massing was settled in 2017.
-Phase 2 relating to heritage preservation and the Historic Yonge Street Heritage Conservation District is underway and is being heard by the Ontario Land Tribunal in 2022.
+Phase 2 relating to heritage preservation and the Historic Yonge Street Heritage Conservation District is underway and the study was approved by the Ontario Land Tribunal in 2024.

 An Official Plan Amendment application was submitted in September 2016 to establish a new University of Toronto St. George Campus Secondary Plan that would replace the existing University of Toronto Secondary Plan.
-This application is currently under review.
+This application was approved by City Council in July 2022 and is under appeal.
 Details on the University of Toronto Secondary Plan are available at the following link: University of Toronto Secondary Plan.

 Projects Under Construction